 Hermaphrodite plants have flowers like this |

-Monoecious plants are plants that have flowers that either have stamens (female flowers) or a have a pistil (male flowers).
+Monoecious plants are plants that have flowers that either have stamens (they are female flowers) or a have a pistil (they are male flowers).
 Some species have male and female flowers on the one plant (for instance pumpkin).
 Other species have female plants and male plants (for instance Kiwi).
 This last group is often referred to as being Dioecious.

 - Make sure they are not hybrids.